AdaCore/spark2014/lrm/source/introduction.rst

 as a counterpart to pragma Restriction, meaning that a Code_Policy is a grouping of Guidelines.

+It is intended that code policies can be customised or new policies specified from a collection of guidelines.

 *No further detail is given in the current draft of this document on Code Policies.*